jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 what periods the endpoint and network systems are active or when they could be in reduced activity or sleep states.

 Cellular networks and mobile links can scale their energy usage based on load and enter a low-power state when a traffic flow ends.
 Thus, in theory, the faster the data is transferred, the faster the device radio chipset can enter a low-power state.
-SOME REFS HERE, I HAVE MANY.

 ### Motivation